 Days 22–23: Return to Tehran via the merchant houses and water gardens of Kashan.

-Emirates and Qatar airlines have daily flights from Australia to Tehran.
+The tour begins and ends at our hotel in Tehran.
+Emirates and Qatar Airways offer daily flights from most Australian cities into Tehran.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.

 Arrive into Tehran where you will be met and transferred to our hotel.
 In the afternoon visit the fabulous State’s Jewels Museum.
 It showcases some of the magnificent jewellery belonging to the last kings of Iran, including the Darya-i Nur (Sea of Light), the largest uncut diamond in the world, and the ‘Globe of Jewels’, a map of the world in emerald, sapphire, ruby, and diamonds.
 Overnight Tehran (D)

 Monday October 7: Tehran museums